scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 that I used more water (since I wasn't using the strawberries) really helped mix in the rest of the soylent and remove the "sawdust" texture entirely.

+I'm trying to remove some of the food I bought when I was waiting for my new soylent, so I had "normal" food for dinner.

+### Day 33

+Mixed hot chocolate mix with my Soylent today for lunch to find out if it's good or not...

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/